Angels Are Real

 I know I talk a lot about the devil and his little peons, demons, and I do so because I want you to be aware of them and their tactics.
 These tactics, if ignored, will destroy your life.
 It’s a goal of mine to shake up the soul of every Christian to start being aware of who really hates them the most: the real, present, demonic force, of Satan and demons.

 However, just like the demons are real, angels are real too!
 Let’s not forget about them!
 All throughout the Bible, angels are talked about.
-They are used by God to send messages directly to people, they are used to protect people, and as Jesus stood on trial before Pilate and the Pharisees, angels are used as a threat by Jesus.
+They are used by God to send messages directly to people, they are used to protect people, and as Christ stood on trial before Pilate and the Pharisees, angels are used as a threat by Jesus.

 Angels have an uninterrupted relationship with God, they are completely in-tune with His will.
-They worship Him day and night, and they have a soft-spot for us humans, as God’s created beloved beings.
+They worship Him day and night, and have a soft-spot for us humans, as God’s created beloved beings.
 They know we are weak because of our flesh and mindsets, and they help us out all the time with our weaknesses.
 They even minister to us and serve us spiritually (see Hebrews 1:14).

 Years ago, my grandma had an angel appear to her as she swept the kitchen floor, late at night, praying.